HurricaneLabs/brokenhosts/README.md

 Each line of the lookup table has several columns.
 The first three (index, sourcetype, host) are used to select which data you are adjusting settings for.
 These are case-insensitive and wildcard enabled fields.
 - These fields are all required
-- For example, if you want to specify late seconds for all hosts in an index, then you would put an asterisk (*) in the "sourcetype" and "host" columns.
+- For example, if you want to specify late seconds for all hosts in an index, then you would specify the index and put an asterisk (*) in the "sourcetype" and "host" columns.

 The next column is "lateSecs", this is the number of "late seconds" for this host (amount of time that a host can be late before alerting).
 - This field is requred